 Whichever way you decide to go, you’re house is going to smell amazing.

-To use: Just thread a ribbon through the holes, and tie them around presents.
+Just thread a ribbon through the holes, and tie them around presents.
 Leave them plain, or use a marker to add your to and from info.

 These are for decorative purposes only.
 They should not be consumed.